bakpakin/Splash.lua/README.md

 ```

 ## What does this do that bump.lua doesn't?
-Well, nothing yet.
-The interface is slightly more flexible, and you don't have
+Shapes are not just limited to rectangles.
+The interface is slightly more
-to create a large table when querying a large rectangle.
+flexible, and you don't have to create a large table when querying a large part
-I plan to add support for more shapes, especially circles and line segments.
+of the world.
+Currently, AABBs, circles and line segments are supported.
 Full polygonal support is a maybe.
+Swept collisions and responses might also
-Also, one thing I wanted to do with this is
+be added int the future.
+Another thing I wanted to do with this is
 implement some simple verlet physics.
 Although physics might complicate the API,
 I could make Splash much easier, simpler, and maybe faster than a full physics
 engine.
 If I do add physics, I probably won't add full polygon support.